-An article in Time magazine checked in with some of the former “Biggest Loser” winners, including Benson who has gained back roughly 90 pounds after the show was over.
+An article in Time magazine checked in with some of the former “Biggest Loser” winners, including Benson, who gained back roughly 90 pounds after the show.

-He claims that as soon as the show was over, he regained “32 pounds in 5 days simply by drinking water.”
+He claims that after the show was over, he regained “32 pounds in 5 days simply by drinking water.”
 This is incredible and points to the fact that when any person loses weight rapidly, (faster than 1-2 pounds a week) normally the weight loss is mostly due to water loss.

 Kelly Miner: Season 1 Runner Up

 Kelly Minner is a former participant who is still losing weight after losing the show.

 The first-season runner-up went from “242 lbs. to 163 lbs. by the finale and now weighs 140 lbs.”